+Besides understanding the question of how many eggs does a chicken lay a day, knowing how long do chickens lay eggs is also important.
 On average, a healthy chicken can lay eggs for up to 5 years.
-Depending on the breed, some chickens may even lay eggs for up to 10 years!
+Depending on the breed, some chickens may even lay eggs for up to 10 years.

 When a chicken stops laying eggs, it is usually due to age or health issues.
 Poor nutrition can also cause chickens to stop producing eggs, as can certain environmental conditions such as extreme temperatures and overcrowding.